More forecasts: 30 day weather Toronto

 After a major inspection of my cables and doing some experiments in order to fix a noise problem, I discovered a faulty 30cm piece of cable in shack, between the preamp and phaser main antenna input (see Noise page).
 For months, I had to engage the preamp to get good results even when using my Beverage antennas.
 Thanks to some fellow DXers and amateurs who pointed out this anomaly by explaining to me that with a normal s/n ratio, it shouldn't be necessary to use a preamp.
 With a healthy set up, signal should be good whatever the preamp is engaged or not.
 Now guess what?
 Fixing this problem brought my K9AY to life!!
 I had from that moment a stronger signal (although not as strong as my Beverages but this is normal) with a lower noise floor than my wire antennas.
 In the case of the K9AY, the preamp does indeed give a small boost.
 I'm very happy to finally get benefit from this great toy.
 Even Trans-Atlantic signals on MW are now showing up.
 Listen to former DR Radio from Denmark on 1062 KHz and note how the IBOC hiss probably from WTIC is being nulled by using the vactrol.

 See the original design by Gary Breed, K9AY.
 I've added in my version a separate control cable instead of sending via the coaxial cable and I'm controlling the termination through a VTL5C4 vactrol.
 The purpose of varying termination resistance is to optimize the front-to-back pattern.
 You can find several versions of this antenna on the Hard-Core Dx website.
-You can also visit the K9AY Yahoo Group.
+You can also visit the K9AY groups.io related page.

 This K9AY antenna page is now being left as a reference because during the Fall of 2012, a change of ownership occurred at my neighbour’s property where my antenna was located and it had to be dismantled.
 Fortunately however, the new owner allowed me to leave and even extend my underground feedline just passed the limit of her land, reaching to foot of that steep hill we have behind.
 I then recycled a part of the mast for a new experiment, a pa0rdt Mini-Whip.
 See my dedicated page for details.